- What are solar roof tiles?

 - Edilians solar tiles – Edilians make two types of solar tiles, Solar Max and HP 10 Solar.
 The Solar Max have an aluminium casing and are larger, fitting two per square metre, while the HP 10 have a clay support and fit five per square metre.
 Both are available in slate or red colours.

 - Ergosun – Ergosun Solar Roof Tiles were designed by an engineer in Derbyshire, they are now installed across three continents.
-They are large-format roof tiles that can have grey or terracotta colour-matched solar PV modules installed to give the most discreet solar array available.
+They are large-format roof tiles that can have grey or terracotta colour-matched solar PV modules installed, providing the most discreet solar array available.

 Are Tesla roof tiles available in the UK?

-However, Elon Musk admitted in 2021 that the cost to consumers could be up to three times higher than Tesla’ initial estimate, according to Verge.
+However, Elon Musk admitted in 2021 that the cost to consumers could be up to three times higher than Tesla’s initial estimate, according to Verge.

-Musk is a strong supporter of solar energy, for domestic and commercial purposes, and has attempted to make Tesla an integrated energy company through these rooftop panels and solar battery systems.
+Musk is a strong supporter of solar energy for both domestic and commercial purposes and has attempted to make Tesla an integrated energy company through the use of rooftop panels and solar battery systems.

 You can find out more about what Musk is doing to improve the environment through our guide: Is Elon Musk good for the planet?